Charles J. Barnett, FACHE

 Chair, Seton Insurance Services Board of Trustees

-Tim LaFrey is senior vice president of Seton Ventures and Alliances for the Seton Healthcare Family.
-He also serves as chairman of the Board of Directors of the Seton Health Plan.
+Tim LaFrey is executive vice president of Operations for the Seton Healthcare Family.
+He also serves as chairman of the Board of Directors of Seton Insurance Services.
 Mr. LaFrey served on the Seton Board of Trustees for more than five years prior to joining the organization.
 During his tenure on the board, he chaired the Joint Ventures Committee, Finance Committee and Audit Committee.
 Prior to joining Seton, Mr. LaFrey served as president and was a member of the Board of Directors of American Physicians Service Group Inc., a publicly traded insurance and financial services company.
 Before that he practiced law for 21 years, the last 10 of which were with the international law firm Akin, Gump, Strauss, Hauer and Feld, where he served as partner in charge of the Austin office and chaired the firm’s health care mergers and acquisitions practice.
-Mr. LaFrey is a Certified Public Accountant and spent six years in the audit practice of KPMG Peat Marwick to start his professional career.
+Mr. LaFrey is a certified public accountant and spent six years in the audit practice of KPMG Peat Marwick to start his professional career.